William Spencer (burgess): Arrival at Jamestown

-Property; Family
+Property and family

 Because of his early arrival at Jamestown and continued residence there, Spencer was considered an "Ancient planter", which was simply a descriptive term for early Virginia colonists who arrived when the colony was managed by the Virginia Company of London.
 They received land grants if they stayed in the colony for at least three years.
 Under the terms of the "Instructions to Governor Yeardley" issued by the London Company in 1618, these colonists received the first land grants in Virginia.

 On August 14, 1624, William Spencer of James City, "Yeoman and Ancient Planter" secured a patent for 12 acres of land in James City described as "a narrow ridge towards Goose Hill."
 Goose Hill was described in a footnote as "at the lower end of Jamestown Island."

 At the date of the Muster Roll of January 24, 1625 (census), Spencer was reported as residing on his property on Jamestown Island with his wife Alice and their daughter, also named Alice, who was 4 years old.

 William and Alice had a young son who died some time between February 1624 and the muster of January 24, 1625 (new style calendar).
 They had two daughters who lived to adulthood.
 Anne Spencer married William Cockeram and Elizabeth Spencer married in turn Robert Sheppard, Thomas Warren and John Hunnicut.

 According to McCartney, from 1620 to at least 1626 Spencer was the overseer of property in the "Governor's Land" owned by Captain William Peirce (burgess), later a member of the House of Burgesses for Jamestown in 1624 and a member of the Council of State from 1632 to 1643.
 He also became the overseer of John Rolfe's plantation and servants on the lower side of the James River after Rolfe died in 1622.
 Rolfe's, Peirce's and Spencer's servants lived on Rolfe's land after Rolfe's death.

 In 1629, Spencer inherited the property of his neighbor, John Lightfoot.
 Also in 1629, Spencer used the headright of his wife Dorothy, who arrived on the Neptune in 1619, to patent 290 acres of land.
 McCartney states it is not clear whether Dorothy was Spencer's wife before or after Alice.

 Spencer patented 1,350 acres of land next to Lawne's Creek in the early 1630s.

 A 1635 deed of 550 acres in Surry County, Virginia to William Spencer indicated he was a justice of the county.